smpavlenko/notejam-aws-infrastructure/README.md

 3. Auto scaling group and EC2 instances
     - For high availability at least one instance per AZ must be used
     - For reducing costs one asg with 3 reserved instances and one asg with spot instances can be used
-    - For fast instance provisioning and startup pre-baked AMIs could be used
+    - For fast instance provisioning and startup pre-baked AMIs using [packer](https://packer.io/) and [ansible](https://www.ansible.com/) could be used
     - Estimated costs for `eu-central-1` ~= 370$ per month
         - Reserved EC2 `c5.xlarge` *3x ~= 210$ per month
         - Spot EC2 `c5.xlarge` *3x ~= 160$ per month